6monthslater/6monthslater/README.md

 Then you can start the daemons with `python crawler.py` and `python scraper.py`.

-These daemons will wait for messages in RabbitMQ, and execute accordingly.
+These daemons will wait for messages in RabbitMQ, and execute their tasks accordingly.

-For more information on running and testing the analyzer, see its [README file](./scraper/analyzer/README.md).
+For more information on running and testing the analyzer, see the [Analyzer documentation](./scraper/analyzer/README.md).

-Automated tests are available for the parser and analyzer, and can be executed by running `pytest`.
+Automated tests are available for the parser and analyzer.
+These can be executed by running `pytest`.

-Further information about how the scraper works can be found in [it's dedicated documentation](./scraper/README.md).
+Further information about how the scraper works can be found in the [Scraper documentation](./scraper/README.md).

 ## Deployment

 Deployment is done through the docker compose file.
-You must first install docker, then setup the environment variable configurations.
+You must first install docker, then set values for all of the environment variables.

-To setup the configuration files, run the following command:
+To set up the configuration files, run the following command:

 ```bash
 cd docker